sobitd/e-fundi/README.md

 * Access to internet.
 27
 * Web-browser.
-28
-​
-29
-​
-30
-​
-31

 ## Technology Used
 32
 * HTML - This technology was used to develop the website structure.
 33
 * CSS  - This was used to style the website's appearance.
 34
-* Javascript - This technology was used to populate the html form and validate choices from the user and give a score.
-35
+* Javascript - Used to enablelog  and also filter fundi rates by prices 35
 ​
 36